Hedron Price Reaches $0.0000 on Exchanges (HDRN)

-Hedron (HDRN) traded 0.3% higher against the dollar during the 1-day period ending at 8:00 AM ET on March 3rd.
-In the last seven days, Hedron has traded 1.3% higher against the dollar.
-Hedron has a total market cap of $12.79 million and $5,718.40 worth of Hedron was traded on exchanges in the last 24 hours.
-One Hedron token can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+Hedron (HDRN) traded 9.1% lower against the U.S. dollar during the 24 hour period ending at 7:00 AM E.T. on March 6th.
+Hedron has a total market capitalization of $10.97 million and approximately $2,531.06 worth of Hedron was traded on exchanges in the last 24 hours.
+One Hedron token can currently be purchased for about $0.0000 or 0.00000000 BTC on major exchanges.
+Over the last week, Hedron has traded 9.8% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.